 - 3 to 4 cups of beverages other than wine throughout the day

 Of course, Thanksgiving is traditionally a day of excess, so you may want to increase these amounts if your family likes to have seconds.

 Cook Some Dishes the Day Before

-Break up the joyous burden of cooking a large Thanksgiving feast on the day of by preparing some side dishes and desserts the day before.
-You will cut the stress in half and double the time you have to visit with friends and family gathering at your home by doing some crucial meal prep.
+Break up the joyous burden of cooking a large Thanksgiving feast by preparing some side dishes and desserts the day before.
+You will cut the stress in half and double the time you have to visit with friends and family by doing some crucial meal prep ahead of time.